devpro/learn-kubernetes/docs/examination.md

   TODO
 </details>

-2. Print out a list of all nodes that are Ready but not tainted with NoSchedule.
+2. Print out a list of all nodes that are Ready but not tainted with NoSchedule

 <details>
   <summary>Answer 2</summary>